 “We know that hearing loss is a huge problem in the United States, but we don't know how many people are filing claims on it,” said John Ratliff, of the American Industrial Hygiene Association's noise committee.
 He suspects a lot of employees with hearing impairments retire without filing a claim “because they don't know that they can.”

-When a treating physician finds a connection between the workplace noise and the hearing impairment, injured employees will have rights under the Workers’ Compensation Act.
+When a treating physician finds a connection between workplace noise and hearing impairment, injured employees will have rights under the Workers’ Compensation Act.
 In most cases, any worker hurt on the job must file a claim through workers’ compensation.
 These benefits will provide for many of the medical expenses and lost income an injured individual could receive through an injury claim.
 However, workers’ compensation does not provide for non-economic losses, such as pain and suffering.

 Injury Claims for Hearing Impairment

 There are times when the loss of hearing may result in a claim.
-A traumatic brain injury (TBI), hole in the eardrum, and damage to the middle ear can cause hearing loss.
+A traumatic brain injury (TBI), a hole in the eardrum, and damage to the middle ear can cause hearing loss.
 For example, a defective product may explode and cause hearing impairment.
 In this case, the injured individual could file an injury claim against the manufacturer to claim compensation.
-If a negligent healthcare professional caused a patient to sustain hearing loss, the injured patient could file a medical malpractice lawsuit.
+If a negligent healthcare professional caused a patient to sustain a hearing loss, the injured patient could file a medical malpractice lawsuit.

 To file an injury claim, a person must have sustained a hearing injury through an action they did not take willingly.
 Sustaining hearing loss after attending a concert, for example, is not likely cause for an injury claim.

 Injured individuals must prove in an injury claim that the person who caused the injury had a duty to act in a reasonable manner to keep others around them safe.
 Those hurt must prove the other party breached that duty, and that they suffered hearing loss as a result.
-They must also show the hearing loss has caused them financial harm.
+They must also show that hearing loss has caused them financial harm.

 Through an injury claim, injured individuals can receive compensation for economic and non-economic losses.
 Economic losses are those that have an actual dollar value, such as medical bills and lost income.
 Non-economic losses are those that do not have an actual dollar amount, such as pain and suffering.
 Permanent disability is also sometimes awarded in cases involving hearing impairment.
-The amount of compensation awarded depends on the hurt individual’s age and if the permanent damage is partial or total.
+The amount of compensation awarded depends on the injured individual’s age and if the permanent damage is partial or total.

 Contact Our Chicago Hearing Loss Lawyers

 If you have suffered hearing loss on the job or as a result of someone else’s negligence, you may be entitled to compensation.
 At Blumenshine Law Group, our hearing loss lawyers can help.
-Call us today at (312) 766-1000 or email at [email protected] to schedule your free consultation to learn more about how we can assist with your claim.
+Call or text us today at (312) 766-1000 or email [email protected] to schedule your free consultation to learn more about how we can assist with your claim.

 Need Help?
 Call Now: 312.766.1000 or